BigDataRepublic/modern_data_stack_training/SESSION_2.md

 * [General introduction to incremental models](https://docs.getdbt.com/docs/build/incremental-models)
 * [When to use incremental models](https://docs.getdbt.com/docs/build/incremental-models#when-should-i-use-an-incremental-model)

-- Simulate adding additional rows by inserting few samples to the `orders` raw table.
+- Simulate adding additional rows by inserting a few samples to the `orders` raw table.

 > NOTE: generally these rows would be added to the actual source
 > (in our case Postgres), however as an example it is easier to add new rows